huubexel/Introduction_to_research_methods/README.md

 wget https://raw.githubusercontent.com/hacxpiont/Introduction_to_research_methods/main/amount_of_de.sh

-or you could go to the github of hacxpiont and download it from there.
+Or you could go to the github of hacxpiont and download it from there.

 You now have to file